FOR IMMEDIATE RELEASE July 3, 2012

 Loudoun County, VA: The Loudoun County Sheriff’s Office would like to thank members of the community for their support, patience, and sincere appreciation in the form of e-mails, phone calls, food and water for our dedicated and hardworking deputies and personnel.

-During this time, many members of the community came out to support their local law enforcement by providing deputies with water, food, and kind words of motivation to help them combat the extreme heat.
-“The outpouring of support from county residents let the deputies know how much they were appreciated for doing the necessary work to keep residents safe,” said Loudoun Sheriff Mike Chapman.
-“The last few days have been frustrating for many residents who have been without power for days.
-Their patience on the roadways, and support for deputies from the Loudoun County Sheriff’s Office is greatly appreciated,” Sheriff Chapman added.
+During this time many members of the community came out to support their local law enforcement by providing deputies with water, food, and kind words of motivation, to help them combat the extreme heat.
+“The outpouring of support from county residents let the deputies know were appreciated while doing the necessary work to keep residents safe,” said Loudoun Sheriff Mike Chapman.
+“The last few days have been frustrating for many residents who have been without power for days but their patience on the roadways, and support for their deputies and Loudoun County Sheriff’s Office personnel is greatly appreciated,” Sheriff Chapman added.